NKSL2001/wall-street-warriors-api/README.md

 You may access this API on the endpoint [`https://wall-street-warriors-api-um.vercel.app/`](https://wall-street-warriors-api-um.vercel.app/).
 API key is required for access for the API address below by appending the GET variable `apikey`.
 Follow the instructions provided in the project requirement PDF to get an API key for your final project.

-Currently, two modules are provided:
+Currently, two module functionalities are provided:

 ### `price`
 > **Warning**